Responsible Executive Authority

-These procedures are set forth to protect all college buildings, facilities and equipment and to preserve the safety of individuals while on campus.
-The purpose of these procedures is to ensure that college facilities and property are being used for authorized purposes and that proper supervision by appropriate staff members is provided.
+These procedures are intended to provide security for all college buildings, facilities, and equipment, and to preserve the safety of individuals while on campus.
+In addition, the purpose of these procedures is to ensure that college facilities and property are being used for authorized purposes and that proper supervision by appropriate staff members is provided.

-Day Program.
-By 8 a.m., Monday through Friday, except days of school closure, all outside doors to the college will be opened for the business day.
-A department head may exclude specific doors from this procedure in their department by designating a specific area as "closed" in the College online scheduling system, "25 Live".
-At 5 p.m. a securing procedure will begin in preparation for the evening program.
+Day Program: By 8 a.m., Monday through Friday, except days of school closure, all outside doors to the college will be opened for the business day.
+A department head may exclude specific doors from this procedure in their department by designating a specific area as "closed" in the College online scheduling system, 25Live.
+In preparation for the evening program, doors will start locking at 5pm.

-Evening Program.
-During the hours of 6:30 p.m. to 10:30 p.m., only the rooms that have been scheduled for classes or activities in College online scheduling system, "25 Live". will be opened.
-All evening program building/room access must be set up in advance "25 Live".
+Evening Program: During the hours of 6:30 p.m. to 10:30 p.m., only the rooms that have been scheduled for classes or activities in the College online scheduling system, 25Live, will be opened.
+All evening program building/room access must be set up in advance using 25Live.

-After-Hours Access.
-To prevent unsupervised use of facilities (such as labs and classrooms after hours and weekends), Public Safety officers will not open any department area for student use unless the activity has been scheduled through "25 LIVE" and the designated staff supervisor is present.
-Any persons requesting building access during after hours or weekends must be referred to the Public Safety officer on duty.
-Note: A designated student employee or authorized external facility user will satisfy the requirement of staff presence).
+After-Hours Access: To prevent unsupervised use of facilities (such as labs and classrooms after hours and weekends), Public Safety officers will not open any department area for student use unless the activity has been scheduled through 25Live and the designated staff supervisor is present.
+Any persons requesting building access after-hours or on weekends must be referred to the Public Safety officer on duty.
+Note: A designated student employee or authorized external facility user will satisfy the requirement of staff presence.

-Summer Schedule.
-During the summer months only rooms that have been scheduled for classes or activities on "25 LIVE" will be opened.
-For those departments that will be open for only a portion of the summer, this should be so noted on "25 LIVE".
+Summer Schedule: During the summer months only rooms that have been scheduled for classes or activities on 25Live will be opened.
+For those departments that open for only a portion of the summer, this should be noted on 25Live.

-Individual Access Requests.
-Should a Public Safety officer decide to admit any staff member to any area of the college, the Public Safety officer will positively identify the staff member and record this information in the report management system at Public Safety.
+Individual Access Requests: If a Public Safety officer admits any staff member to any area of the college, the Public Safety officer will positively identify the staff member and record this information in the report management system at Public Safety.
 This information will include who was admitted into what area and the purpose of entry.
-Public Safety officers will not permit student entry into any department area that is closed or unstaffed.
+Public Safety officers will not permit student entry into any department area that is closed or unstaffed, unless that student is an authorized student employee and the college is “open”.

-Access Control System.
-Public Safety, in collaboration with Facilities Management and Planning, manages the Access Control System (often referred to as the "Keyless Entry" system).
+Access Control System: Public Safety, in collaboration with Facilities Management and Planning and Information Technology, manages the Access Control System.
 This system utilizes smart-card technology, proximity antennas, card readers, and electronic remote control and monitoring systems to manage the door functions of exterior doors.

 One of the key features of the electronic access control system is that exterior campus doors can be locked.